ozone-project/inapp-sdk-ios-code/README.md

 ## Use Cocoapods?

-Easily include the Prebid Mobile SDK for your primary ad server in your Podfile/
+Easily include the Prebid Mobile SDK for your primary ad server in your Podfile

 ```
 platform :ios, '12.0'